 Some links to products on this site are affiliate links.
 Affiliate links are links that provide me with a small commission if you choose to purchase from the link.
 I only recommend products I personally use and love!
 You can read my full affiliate disclaimer here.

 Fast forward to 2021 and I’m returning to work after Elliott.
 I know my pumping rights (no more bathroom for me) and I know I’m supposed to have a private room to pump in if my workplace has more than 50 employees.
 However, a “private room” doesn’t mean a “designated pumping only room” so sometimes that might mean using someone else’s office temporarily or using a closet or some other room you can get a little privacy for the duration.
 With that, and just being at work in general, you want to pump and clean your pumps in the quickest and most effective way possible.
-Here are my best tips to pump milk for your baby and get back to work!
+Here are my best tips for pumping at work.

 Know How to Use Your Pump

 Every pump I have used is a little different so I highly recommend using the pump at home a few times before even going back to work.
-Even better, pump on one side while nursing your baby on the other side to help your body get used to the pump and letdowns.
-I prefer using this bra when nursing and pumping at the same time.
+Even better, pump on one side while nursing your baby on the other side to help your body get used to the pump and it will help with letdowns.
+I prefer using this bra when nursing and pumping with a traditional pump at the same time.
 It’s thinner so it’s easier to have half of it down and the other half holding up the pump.

 Have the Right Supplies